 Founded in 1896, Kingsley House is nationally renowned as the oldest Settlement House in the South.
 For more than 115 year, Kingsley House has provided children, adults, elderly and families throughout the greater New Orleans area with a comprehensive continuum of innovative and creative programs and services.
 Kingsley House’s mission, "Kingsley House educates children, strengthens families and builds community," is the driving force, which remains even more vital in the aftermath of the Hurricanes, the BP Oil Spill and the current economic challenges.
 Kingsley House’s role within the Bayou District footprint is two-fold –

 1. Kingsley House provides the on-site community support services for the residents of Columbia Parc.
 They were originally charged with connecting with the former St. Bernard Project residents to determine their current status and if interested in returning, providing resources and support to ensure a successful transition into Columbia Parc.

 2. Kingsley House is the managing partner of the Educare of New Orleans early learning facility.
-They have assisted in developing and implementing two temporary sites for 80 pre-K children, who will transition into a 150-student, birth-to-five early learning program in 2013.
+They have assisted in developing and implementing two temporary sites for 80 pre-K children.
+These children transitioned into the Educare New Orleans facility when it opened in 2013.